alfonsom3/docker-workshop/lab-05/README.md

 Next up, we'll take a look at how quickly this application can be instrumented utilizing the same tooling that monitors Single Music, the application we briefly discussed in the intro slide deck.

-We'll then wrap up our discussion and summarize all we've learned today.
+We'll then wrap up and summarize all we've learned today in [Lab 06]().